 A bird chirping outside your bedroom window at sunrise may just be a beautiful sound to you.
-To the bird itself or another of its species, its song quite likely has a much deeper meaning than we may ever know.
-And singing is just one of many ways in which birds communicate.
+To the bird itself or another of its species, its song quite likely has a much deeper meaning.
+How birds communicate is fascinating and in this article, you will discover the many ways in which they do it.

 Birds communicate in a myriad of ways.
 Not only do they sing, but they also use body language, color, movement, percussive sounds, and even the manipulation of their environment such as the elaborate structures built by bower birds.
 Some aspects of bird communication we may never understand.

 Continue reading to discover some amazing facts about how birds communicate.
 Not only will we look at how they communicate with each other but also how they do it with other animals…even us.

 - How Birds Communicate With Song

 - Different Types Of Vocalizations